Fire and Stone

-Fire and Stone is a comic book series crossover set in the fictional universe of the Alien vs. Predator franchise.
-It was first published by Dark Horse Comics in the fall of 2014 and continued until 2015 and was followed by the comic book series Life and Death (2016–2017).
+Fire and Stone (also known as Prometheus: Fire and Stone, Aliens: Fire and Stone, Alien vs. Predator: Fire and Stone, Predator: Fire and Stone, and Omega: Fire and Stone) is a comic book series crossover set in the fictional universe of the Alien vs. Predator franchise.
+It was first published by Dark Horse Comics in the fall of 2014 and continued until 2015 and was followed by the crossover comic book series Life and Death (2016–2017).
 The comic book series is considered part of the extended universe of the Alien and Predator franchises, being set after the events of Prometheus.

 Summary

 The main storyline begins after the end of the Prometheus film and continues across different eras, such as that of Aliens, involving different characters from those seen in each film series.
 The comic series is divided into four mini-series related to each franchise.
 Each mini-series is composed of four issues.
 A final, double-sized issue that gives closure to the main storyline was also produced.
 The series ties in popular franchises such as Predator and remarks on the origins of the Aliens, and Engineers.